zelofi/zelofisYouTubeDownloader/README.md

 # zelofisYouTubeDownloader
 A simple Python application that allows you to download YouTube videos onto your PC.
 - Please do keep in mind that I'm currently still learning how Python fully works, some things may be a bit iffy however in the future that'll probably change.
+- You're also free to take the source code and modify all of the code as a base for your project!

 ## What can you do with this?
 Download YouTube videos and choose a custom directory!